|

 There is a lot of information about the engine, the original Dyna-Cam company, and its people on the copy of the 2003 original Dyna-Cam website that is linked to and included here.
 There is a lot of information about the stock scam artists on the fraud link.
 There is a lot of information about odds and ends of interesting stuff on the Dynacam History link.

-If you are one of the possibly hundreds that are just a kibitzer or want to ask a question that you could Google, or read the answer on one of the included links, PLEASE DON'T. Life is too short for two people to deal with that.
+If you are one of the possibly thousands that just what to ask a casual question that you could Google, or read the answer on one of the included links, PLEASE DON'T. Life is too short for two people to deal with that.
+Serious investors are, of course, exempt from that request! investors@dynacam-engine.com